 However, rather than outsourcing the testing, you might perform testing more cheaply in-house.
 Envision looks at a variety of ways that you can test demand for your product.

 After the product is made, you must market it, of course.
 Marketing isn’t optional if you want to succeed but it’s often one of the most expensive elements in the process, at least in the beginning.

 Advertising is highly effective for driving short-term sales, but it is also expensive, so it’s worth considering a more balanced approach to marketing.
 By comparison, tactics such as email marketing, digital marketing, and search engine optimization don’t cost as much, and they tend to produce more long-term benefits.
 One of the tips for making your product promotion more cost-effective is to do as much of it in-house as you can, as marketing agencies can be very expensive.

 You must think carefully about your pricing strategy if you want your product to succeed.
 Offering your product at a lower price isn’t a sustainable strategy unless it costs you much less to make the product than your competitors, as the price is easily matched.
 Offering your product at a lower price might also make consumers think your product isn’t as good.

 Offering your product at a higher price also means you have marketing headaches.
 Customers might not pay extra for your product even if it has more features than your competition.
 Selling at a price that allows you to recoup the production costs also doesn’t meet customer needs in many cases, so don’t use your cost as the starting point in your pricing strategy.

 Instead, customers want value which means offering benefits at a reasonable price, so use value as your starting point.

-You might consider making a product a loss-leader to generate interest at the beginning, something we call penetration pricing.
-If your product has distinct benefits over existing products, you might use price discrimination where products start at a high price then become less expensive over time.
+You might consider making a product a loss leader to generate interest at the beginning, something we call penetration pricing.
+If your product has distinct benefits over existing products, you might use price discrimination where products start at a high price and then become less expensive over time.